© Maxkabakov | Dreamstime.com

 If you’ve been diagnosed with a hiatal hernia and you experience nausea, vomiting, pain with eating, or cannot have a bowel movement, you may have an obstruction or a type of hernia in which the stomach becomes squeezed, or strangled, in the hiatus (this condition rarely occurs) and you should see your physician or seek care urgently.
 A strangled hiatal hernia requires emergency surgery.

-What You Can Do About the Feeling of Heartburn
+What You Can Do to Manage Heartburn

 Regardless of the treatment you require, you can make some simple lifestyle adjustments to help prevent heartburn: